Quality Assurance Tester Resume Example

 I always notice hiring managers mention the Certified Software Quality Analyst (CSQA) and Certified Software Test Engineer (CSTE) credentials in job listings.
 These show real-world testing knowledge.

-You can also look into the Certified Manager of Software Quality (CMSQ) if you want to move into leadership roles.
+You can also look into the Certified Manager of Software Quality (CMSQ) if you want to move into leadership roles, and review a cover letter for guidance.
 Adding these to your resume helps you meet most job requirements.

 Your resume summary or objective sets the stage for your application.
 It’s one of the first things recruiters notice, so you want it to hit the mark fast.